CLOSE X

 The latest guidelines from HMRC state that you may be charged a penalty for one or more of the following scenarios:

-• Late filing – You will pay a late filing penalty of £100 if your tax return is filed late, however, this will increase to as high as £1,600 if filed later.
+• Late filing – You will pay a late filing penalty of £100 if your tax return is filed late (after 31 January 2025), however, this can increase rapidly to £1,600 within a few months if still unsumitted.

 • Late payment – Penalties for failing to pay your tax return on time are calculated according to the amount of tax you owe and how late the payment is made, initial surcharges of 5% of tax owing apply on payments that are 30 days late.